Wagga Wagga Christian College

 who are willing to go out of their way for their students."

-Ms Catherine Clarke, Head of Senior School
+Ms Catherine Clarke, Head of Secondary School

-Senior School
+Secondary School

-YEARS 9-12
+YEARS 7-12

-HOME | LEARNING | SENIOR SCHOOL
+HOME | LEARNING | SECONDARY SCHOOL

-The College is extremely proud of our Senior School students.
+The College is extremely proud of our Secondary School students.
 Whether they began their journey in Kindergarten or joined us along the way, the contribution they make to our College is significant.
 We look for our Senior students to be role models, to help set a tone and culture of care, respect and putting others first, excited about their futures.

 We believe that it is this environment and culture that leads to the development of strong academic and personal characters of integrity, growing each individual into the person that God has gifted them to be.

-Senior School is a time when academic outcomes form a major part of our students’ lives and that of their families.
+Secondary School is a time when academic outcomes form a major part of our students’ lives and that of their families.
 We are committed to supporting each individual child in a balance of academic strength, emotional care and nurturing and a preparation for their continued journey into life.

-MEET THE HEAD OF SENIOR SCHOOL
+MEET THE HEAD OF SEcondary SCHOOL

 Our staff consider it a privilege to be part of these young adults’ lives.
 We recognise the inspiration that staff can and should be to students.
 We also recognise what an inspiration our students are to our staff.